Property (Relationships) Amendment Act 2001: De facto Relationships

 Criticism regarding the balance of equity within the act has also been deconstructed.
-While the amendment balances gender position and re-defines relationship to broaden the individuals involved with property, some inconsistency regarding de facto pairings has been cited.
+While the amendment balances gender position and redefines relationship to broaden the individuals involved with property, some inconsistency regarding de facto pairings has been cited.
 Under the act's amendments, both married and civil union couples maintain higher access to compensation than unmarried de facto couples.
 The policy of the legislative landscape maintains itself under the guise of equal sharing and the definition and place of de facto relationships within the act therefore somewhat contradicts this.
 The de facto couple's place outlined in the amendment therefore incites conflict with the core directive of the Property (Relationships) Act.
 Therefore, the basis of this criticism stems from the contradiction of the act's purpose in maintaining equal sharing for both parties of a relationship against the lack of compensation in de facto pairings.
 This had led to proposition for change in up-holding policy purpose.